adebola-alaba/Derbyshire-Crime-Analysis-With-R/README.md

 </p>

-This phenomena of the data led to the decision of log transforming the data.
+This phenomenon of the data led to the decision to log transform the data.
 Log transformation is a method used to reduce the skewness of the data.
-It helps to achieve a much more closer bell curve as shown below (Htoon, 2020):
+It helps to achieve a much closer bell curve as shown below (Htoon, 2020):

 <p align="center">